CST-Modelling-Tools/tonatiuhxx-blog/blog/2025-12-03-build-macos.md

 clang++ --version
 ```

 You should see Apple Clang 14 or newer.
-You should see Apple Clang 14 or newer.

 If the command is not found, ensure that Xcode Command Line Tools are installed and selected by running:

 ```bash
 xcode-select -p